crcn/tandem-old/docs/user-guide/README.md

 #### Project files

-Starting in the lower left, the `Files` pane contains _all_ of your application's project files including your JavaScript, component files, images, configurations.
+Starting in the lower left section, the `Files` pane contains _all_ of your project files including your JavaScript, component files, images, and other assets.

 #### Layers